Document Type : Original research

 Abstract

-Method: A descriptive cross-sectional study was conducted among diabetic patients at Baba Gurgur Diabetic Center_K1 Hospital in Kirkuk city from November 2019 to May 2020.
-The study included 750 patients.
+Methods: A descriptive cross-sectional study was conducted at Baba Gurgur Diabetic Center, K1 Hospital, in Kirkuk city, from November 2019 to May 2020.
+A total of 750 diabetic patients were enrolled to assess the prevalence and risk factors of DR.

 Keywords